orientechnologies/orientdb-docs/etl/Transformer.md

   }
   ```

-- Assign the last part of a path to the `name` field:
+- Assigns the last part of a path to the `name` field:

   ```json
   { "field":